decales/LapTracker/README.md

 The application allows users to intuitively set the start location and legs of a track, and then run it.
 It provides comprehensive statistics for each race, including time, speed, and distance covered.

-In addition to basic lap tracking, cmpt-370 offers several advanced features:
+In addition to basic lap tracking, our application  offers several advanced features:

 - **Race Statistics**: The application provides detailed stats for each race, allowing users to analyze their performance.
 - **Comments**: Users can set comments for each race, providing a way to note strategies, conditions, or other important details.